-Given the number of existing pull-out areas along the Highway, the Interpretive Plan recommends using these existing areas (existing serviced rest areas, existing and inactive quarry sites access points, road intersections, and informal pull-offs used by travellers).
-There is one exception to this selection of locations at KM 56 (Castle Rock), where the Interpretive Plan proposes to widen the Highway shoulder to accommodate vehicles stopping for a photo opportunity, an activity that is taking place on the current shoulder, thereby creating a potential Highway hazard.
-Development that uses the existing pull-off areas would be financially and environmentally advantageous over developing new sites.
+Given the number of existing pull-out areas along the Highway, the Interpretive Plan recommends using these existing areas (existing serviced rest areas, existing and inactive quarry sites access points, road intersections, and informal pull-outs used by travellers).
+Development that uses the existing pull-out areas would be financially and environmentally advantageous over developing new sites.
+There are two exceptions to this selection of locations, at KM 51.75 (Little Castle Rock) and KM 56 (Castle Rock).
+Here the Interpretive Plan proposes to widen the Highway shoulder to accommodate vehicles stopping for a photo opportunity, an activity that is taking place on the current narrow shoulder, thereby creating a potential Highway hazard.
+Tourism and Culture and Highway and Public Works staff may coordinate on the appropriate design for this shoulder widening recommendation.

-The proposed interpretive infrastructure development includes recommendations at the selected pull-off locations to: enhance existing serviced rest areas, develop new services rest areas with interpretation, grade parking areas at unserviced locations for interpretation, or enhance the entry/exit points at several pull-offs points.
-The Plan also decommissions the existing service rest area at KM 87, and removes out dated or broken signage at KM 51.75 and KM 103.
+The proposed interpretive infrastructure development includes recommendations at the selected pull-out locations to: enhance existing serviced rest areas, develop new serviced rest areas with interpretation, grade parking areas at unserviced locations for interpretation, or enhance the entry/exit points at several pull-outs points.
+The Plan also identifies the decommission of the existing service rest area at KM 87 and the removal of outdated or broken signage at KM 51.75 and KM 103.

-- Land tenure/ownership of the proposed locations, or the width of the existing right of way must be determined and permitted prior to development at any location. - The recommended location designs consider the size of vehicles (motorcycles up to large RVs) and the numbers of vehicles that could be accommodated at a pull-off area at any one time.
+- Land tenure/ownership of the proposed locations, or the width of the existing right of way must be determined and permitted prior to development at any location. - The recommended location designs consider the size of vehicles (motorcycles up to large RVs) and the numbers of vehicles that could be accommodated at a pull-out area at any one time.